SBSoftwareDev/rot13-cipher/README.md

 # ROT13 Cipher (a.k.a.
 Caesar Cipher)

 **ROT13** is a simple application of an ancient, equally simple algorithm.
 It shifts the alphabet by 13 letters.
 Because there are 26 letters in the alphabet, this algorithm is *its own inverse*.
 Applying the same method twice can reverse the process!

-## My Implementation

-This algorithm is based on the traditional A -> N key, as security is most notably **not** a concern.
+This algorithm is based on the traditional A -> N key, as security is notably **not** a concern.
 The program shifts strings of text to or from their coded state.
 As a minimum requirment, this project preserves symbols and whitespace.
 Preserving case was considered, but put on the back burner.
 After success I cleaned it up and added the case-preserving feature.
 Run the program twice to get your original input!

+## My Implementation

+You have to get good at input handling if you even *hope* to make it as a software developer.
+My apologies, I know that's a bit cynical, but it's extremely difficult to get away from.
+With that being said, a lot of what's in my toolbox at the moment is for just that, and I think there's a hidden beauty in the many different forms it takes.

+I start by setting up two keys, namely for translating back and forth between coded states.
+For *ultra* efficiency, I can see only a single key being necessary and 'shifting' it on command.
+You could also argue that the size of the program make efficiencies like this fairly redundant, and not worth the time.

+Next, I go through the input string one element at time, and see if each item is an alphanumeric character.
+If so, cross-reference the current character's index with the partner key, and return the character at the same index.

+Alternatively, if it does *not* match as an alphanumeric character, just push it through, as it must be whitespace or punctuation.

 ## Want to try it out?
 Here are three ways to run my program, in order of complexity: